What is Food Science?

 All this training produces a professional who is capable of creating high quality, safe, and nutritious foods from natural materials.
 She knows how to plan, produce, market, and distribute these products, all with a keen eye toward safety and nutrition.

 Learn more about online nutrition and food science degree programs offered at these universities:

-What Can You Do With a College Degree in Food Science?
+What Can You Do With a College Degree in Nutrition and Food Science?

 Nutritionists and dietitians work in a variety of environments, including private practices, public health clinics, public and private schools, universities and colleges, hospitals, correctional facilities, and nursing care facilities.
 Also, more private corporations are hiring dietitians to supervise and plan the menus for their company cafeterias, to help maintain the health of their staff.
 These companies offer the competitive wages and benefits that many public sector jobs lack.

 As a dietitian, you can choose to work in an office at the administrative or managerial level, or right in the heart of the kitchen, supervising the preparation of food on the ground level.
 Be aware, however, that most career-track jobs in this industry require at least a bachelor's degree.
 Some of the jobs available to individuals with a degree in nutrition and food sciences include: